MarioNette: Self-Supervised Sprite Learning: Experimental Results

-To highlight some of our approach's limitations, we apply it to automatic font glyph discovery.
-We train on six scanned pages of \emph{Moby Dick}, each of approximately $500\!\times\!800$ resolution, taking a random $128\!\times\!128$ crop of a random page at train time.
-In Figure~\ref{fig:results_text}, we illustrate an excerpt of input text, our reconstruction, and the learned sprite dictionary.
-We remove patches that are used less than once on average and sort the dictionary by frequency of occurrence, in decreasing order from left to right, top to bottom for visualization.
+We demonstrate further limitations of our approach by applying it to automatic font discovery.
+We train on random $128\!\times\!128$ crops of six scanned pages of \emph{Moby Dick}, each of approximately $500\!\times\!800$ resolution.
+Figure~\ref{fig:results_text} shows an input text excerpt, our reconstruction, and the learned dictionary.

-This dataset differs significantly from others that we test on.
-Each input frame consists of many densely packed sprites (approximately 100 glyphs in each $128\!\times\!128$ crop).
-Additionally, many individual glyphs consist of smaller repeating elements.
-We hypothesize that because of this, combined with the fact that there are no motion cues between frames that our model can leverage, we are unable to achieve a perfect reconstruction, learning certain sprites with multiple glyphs and others with just partial glyphs.
-Incorporating priors tailored to regularly structured and dense data like text is a potential future direction.
+This dataset differs significantly from our other testing datasets.
+Each input frame consists of many densely packed sprites ($\sim\!100$ glyphs in each $128\!\times\!128$ crop), and many individual glyphs consist of smaller repeating elements.
+We hypothesize that because of these issues, combined with a lack of motion cues between frames, we do not achieve a perfect reconstruction, learning certain sprites with multiple glyphs and others with just partial glyphs.
+Incorporating priors tailored to regularly structured and dense data like text is a direction for future research.